Soundproofing a garage door – Create a quieter and more comfortable environment

 - Seal all gaps and air leaks

-- Insulate the garage door surface
+- Insulate the surface of the garage door

 - Reduce vibrations and resonance